fentosc/starter-hugo-academic/content/inprogress/bf2023/index.md

 # slides: example
 ---

-New transport infrastructure may directly affect a country by decreasing trade costs between locations but also indirectly through endogenous changes in locations productivity driven by firm dynamics.
-In this paper, we quantify both channels.
+New transport infrastructure decreases trade costs, which increases overall economic activity but also leads to spatial reallocation.
+A key overlooked channel is that changes in trade costs also change incentives of firms to enter, exit and produce, driving endogenous changes in local productivity.

-Using data from Mexico, we first empirically demonstrate that new highways affect firm dynamics.
-Leveraging on a natural experiment, we document that firms close to newly built highways increase their productivity and employment, and reduce their exit rates.
+In this paper, we show that endogenous firm dynamics are key to understand how infrastructure drives economic activity.
+We do this in two steps.
+First, using data from Mexico and leveraging on a natural experiment, we show that after new highways are built, firms increase their productivity and size while also reducing their exit rates.
+In the medium run, these effects persist along with higher entry rates.

-Motivated by this evidence, we then propose and estimate a spatial general equilibrium model with internal trade and firm dynamics to show, first, that new transportation infrastructure increases welfare and income; second, that income gains are unequally distributed across the country; and third, that endogenous changes in the firm composition explain up to half the income gains.
+Second, motivated by this evidence, we propose and estimate a spatial general equilibrium model with internal trade and firm dynamics.
+Our model shows that new transport infrastructure increases welfare and real income.
+However, real income gains are unequally distributed across the country because of heterogeneous exposure and productivity gains.
+We measure that up to half the income gains from infrastructure are explained by local productivity growth primarily driven by endogenous firm selection.